Skiing near Brno: Stupava ski area, Chriby and Kazatelna

-But finally last weekend we were 50 km from Brno exploring Buchlovske Mountains as well as the ski area in Stupava, which is a small slope with two 350 meters long lifts, one 170 meters long lift and a kid’s lift.
-They can take up to 2500 people per hour, which is not much comparing to Austrian or Switzerland ski resorts, but enough no to wait in horribly long queues.
+One weekend we were 50 km from Brno exploring Buchlovske Mountains as well as the ski area in Stupava, which is a small slope with two 350 meters long lifts.
+One 170 meters long lift and a kid’s lift.
+They can take up to 2500 people per hour.
+Not much compared to Austrian or Switzerland ski resorts, but enough not to wait in horribly long queues.
 There’re two red tracks and a blue one on top of the hill.

 A week ago Stupava slope was easily recognizable as it was the only mountain covered with snow nearby.
-Interestingly the snow cover, even though it was technical, was the highest in neighbourhood.
-According to the website there’s as much as 100 cm of snow, which at that time was even more than in Beskids or Jesenik mountains.
+Interestingly the snow cover, even though it was technical, was the highest in neighborhood.

-Since yesterday the conditions in other ski resorts might have noticeably improve, nevertheless where else will you find a slope that close from Brno?
-Last year I was writing about Olesnice and Dalecin ski areas, which are also not by a great distance, but here the route is a way easier.
-Go to D1 in directions to Vyskov, then turn to Slavkov u Brna, go through Bucovice all the time on route no. 50.
+Since yesterday the conditions in other ski resorts might have noticeably improved, nevertheless where else will you find a slope that is close so from Brno?
+Last year I was writing about Olesnice and Dalecin ski areas, which are also not a great distance.
+Here the route is way easier.
+Go to D1 in the direction to Vyskov, then turn to Slavkov u Brna, go through Bucovice all the time on route no. 50.
 And then turn right to Stupava.